30529 - ENTREPRENEURSHIP AND STRATEGIC INNOVATION IN THE FASHION INDUSTRY

 - Entrepreneurship in fashion.

-- Drivers for strategic and business models innovation (technologies, customers, product offers).
+- Drivers for strategic and business models innovation (sustainability, technologies, customers, product offers).

 - Business planning.